anurag-2911/kode/README.md

   - What are SOLID principles?
 Can you explain the Liskov Substitution Principle?
   - What are coupling and cohesion
   - How do you ensure that a class is immutable?
   - What are design patterns?
-Give examples of some common design patterns used in your project.
+Could you give examples of some common design patterns used in your project?
   -